-Volume (megaliters/year) Comparison with previous reporting year Please explain Total withdrawals 139776607 Much lower Total water withdrawals include all assets within EDP's boundary defined in W0.5 and W0.6a, with: hydro, representing 98,6% of the volume disclosed; thermal (coal and natural gas) representing 1,3% of the volume disclosed; and wind, solar, as well as distribution activities and office buildings, representing less than 0,1%.
-Specifically, for hydro power plants we used the new CDP's definition.
-Data was collected either through direct measurements or by calculations, using electricity generated at the site level and the reservoir water level.
-In 2017, water withdrawal was 49% lower than in 2016.
-This result is due to two facts: - the severe drought that occurred in the Iberian Peninsula, with a 47% decrease in hydro power generation; - Hydro power generation accounts for 99% of the total water withdrawals.
-Due to this high hydro power contribution in the EDP Group's water performance, water withdrawals will tend to decrease or increase depending on if it is a dry or wet year, respectively.
-However, future water withdrawals dependency is expected to decrease with growth of wind capacity in generation portfolio, as per our 2020 Business Plan and long-term strategy.
+Volume (megaliters/year) Comparison with previous reporting year Please explain Total withdrawals 209,415,169 Higher Total water withdrawals include all assets within EDP's boundary defined in W0.5 and W0.6a: hydro (representing 99.3% of the total withdrawals), thermal (coal and natural gas), wind, solar, as well as distribution activities and office buildings.
+Specifically for hydro power plants, data was collected either through direct measurements or by calculations, using electricity generated at the site level and the reservoir water level.
+In 2018, water withdrawal was 36% higher than in 2017.
+This result is explained by the 69% increase of hydropower generation due to the better hydrological conditions in Iberia in 2018, after the drought period in 2017.
+Due to the high hydro power contribution in the EDP Group's water performance (99.3% of the total withdrawals), water withdrawals will tend to decrease or increase depending on if it is a dry or wet year, respectively.
+However, future water withdrawals dependency is expected to decrease with growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2019-2022 and long-term strategy.
 We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".

-Volume (megaliters/year) Comparison with previous reporting year Please explain Total discharges 147205679 Much lower Total discharges include all assets within EDP's boundary defined in W0.5 and W0.6a, with: hydro, representing 98,6% of the volume disclosed; thermal (coal and natural gas) representing 1,3% of the volume disclosed; and wind, solar, as well as distribution activities and office buildings, representing less than 0,1%.
-Specifically, for hydro power plants we used the new CDP's definition.
-Data was collected either through direct measurements or by calculations, using electricity generated at the site level and the reservoir water level.
-In 2017, water discharge was 48% lower than in 2016.
-This result is due to two facts: - the severe drought that occurred in the Iberian Peninsula, with a 47% decrease in hydro power generation; - Hydro power generation accounts for 99% of the total water discharges.
-Due to this high hydro power contribution in the EDP Group's water performance, water discharges will tend to decrease or increase depending on if it is a dry or wet year, respectively.
-However, future water discharges are expected to decrease with growth of wind capacity in generation portfolio, as per our 2020 Business Plan and long-term strategy.
+Total discharges 209,395,510 Higher Total discharges include all assets within EDP's boundary defined in W0.5 and W0.6a, with: hydro (representing 99.3% of the total withdrawals), thermal (coal and natural gas), wind, solar, as well as distribution activities and office buildings.
+Specifically for hydro power plants, data was collected either through direct measurements or by calculations, using electricity generated at the site level and the reservoir water level.
+In 2018, water discharge was 36% higher than in 2017.
+This result is explained by the 69% increase of hydropower generation due to the better hydrological conditions in Iberia in 2018, after the drought period in 2017.
+Due to the high hydro power contribution in the EDP Group's water performance (99.3% of the total discharges), water discharges will tend to decrease or increase depending on if it is a dry or wet year, respectively.
+However, future water discharges are expected to decrease with growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2019-2022 and long- term strategy.
 We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
-Total consumption 0 About the same Water consumption is a company-wide calculation (withdrawals minus discharges), which resulted in a -7,429,072 megaliters (the platform does not allow the reporting of negative values).
-The negative water consumption is due to the use of water stored in hydro power plants reservoirs.
-Water discharges (for instance dam outlet and spillway) were higher than the river inflows.
-Therefore, it is worth noticing that this volume is not water consumption.
-Due to the high hydro power contribution in the EDP Group's water performance (99% of total water withdrawals and discharges), and its non-consumptive use of water, water consumption will tend to stay steady over the years.
-Future water use is expected to decrease with growth of wind capacity in generation portfolio, as per our 2020 Business Plan and long-term strategy.
+Total consumption 19,659 Lower Water consumption is a company-wide calculation: withdrawals minus discharges.
+It is worth noticing that EDP considers water use in hydro power plants a non-consumptive use.
+In 2018, water consumption was 25% lower than in 2017.
+This result is explained by the better hydrological conditions in Iberia in 2018, after the drought period in 2017, which led to a lower use of thermal power plants.
+Water consumption will tend to increase or decrease depending on if it is a dry or wet year, respectively, according to the use of thermal power plants.
+Future water use is expected to decrease with growth of wind and solar capacity in generation portfolio, as per EDP's Strategic update 2019-2022 and long-term strategy.
 We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".